primatejs/primate/docs/guide/types.md

 Most of the time you won't need to define your own types unless you have very specific use cases.
-Primate's [Types module](/modules/types) comes with a handful of common types such as `string`, `number`, `uuid`, `isodate`, containing over 20 different types.
+Primate's [Types module](/modules/types) comes with a handful of common types.
 By importing and loading this module, its types will be injected and available wherever types are used.

 ### Store

 The Primate [Store module](/modules/store), used for data persistance, also integrates with Primate's type concept and extends upon it.
-It is highly recommended to use it in conjuction with the Types module.